• Skip to primary navigation

 These alternatives aren't just stand-ins; they can bring their own unique flair to your recipes.

-From sun-dried to canned, different substitutes suit different dishes, offering flavors that can enhance your meal in unexpected ways.
+From sun-dried to canned, different substitutes suit different dishes, offering flavors that can improve your meal in unexpected ways.

 And who knows?
 You might find a new favorite ingredient along the way.